BATCH PROCESSING: THE EARLY DAYS

 You must have confidence in your workload automation tool that it will run jobs when they are ready, and notify the correct people if there are problems.
 You shouldn’t have to log in to your system to make sure things are running smoothly.
 Enjoy your weekends and nights instead.

-See how a batch processing system can automate your jobs with a free trial of JAMS software.
+See how a batch processing system can automate your jobs with a demonstration of JAMS.